nazimboudeffa/medusa-q-and-a/README.md

   - If you are using a domain name use the subdomains
 - Check that you are using https
 - Cookies are set by the Admin and you can inspect that in the Dev Tools

+## Hosting Medusa Solution

+- First solution

+I deploy on AWS and Azure but find it would be easier in Digital Ocean for beginners to deploy [00:48]
+My simplest environment is:

+Medusajs server: Redis + EC2 (server hosting) + Postgres DB

+Frontend: Nextjs : deployed on Vercel
+Admin: Vite + React : deployed on Netlify or Vercel

+- Second solution

+1vcpu, 2GB RAM server with a swap file should handle medusa stack with no problem.
+Though I still would recommend at least 2 cores and 4GB RAM.
+Then scale up if needed.

+I'm using Digital Ocean Spaces for hosting images but again you could spin up a MInio app in Dokku or Coolify in few minutes.

+I am using Dokku but Coolify works fine too